Bounties-Network/StandardBounties/docs/standardSchemas.md

   payload: {
     title: // A string representing the title of the bounty
     description: // A string representing the description of the bounty, including all requirements
-    sourceFileName: // A string representing the name of the file
-    sourceFileHash: // The IPFS hash of the file associated with the bounty
-    sourceDirectoryHash: // The IPFS hash of the directory which can be used to access the file
     issuer: {
        // persona for the issuer of the bounty
     },